farankinstan/FileSortingBot/README.md

 # FileSortingBot
-This is a Bot helper , he would sort every file in folder 'Downloads'.
+This is a Bot helper , he would sort every file in 'Downloads' folder .

 It's based on os and shutil, and it's supposed to run in background.